Landlord Terms of Business

 18.3 The Landlord is aware that any check-out report is specific to the performance of a particular tenancy and will not necessarily give a full overview of the Property condition.
 The Landlord should reasonably attend the Property whilst it is vacant to determine that the Property is free of defects and in a lettable condition.
 The Landlord should also advise their building insurer once the Property is vacant.

-1. 19.
-TERMINATION
+19. TERMINATION

 19.1 Termination of Agency Agreement.
-Should the Landlord wish to terminate this agreement during the course of a tenancy then the Agent must receive a minimum of three months written notice which cannot be given during the first six months of the original tenancy agreement.
+Should the Landlord wish to terminate this agreement during the course of a tenancy then the Agent must receive a minimum of three months written notice which cannot be given during the first twelve months of the original tenancy agreement.
 Should the Tenant remain in occupation at the termination of this agreement the Landlord shall pay the Agent a sum equivalent to two months rent inclusive of VAT, this money can be discharged from funds held on the Landlord’s client account and this agreement shall not be deemed terminated until such time that this sum is paid in full to the Agent and all management fees shall still apply until such time that the Landlord’s liability is fully discharged.

-1. 21.
-SAFETY REGULATIONS
+20. SAFETY REGULATIONS

 WARNING: You should read and understand these obligations before signing.

-21.1 The letting of Property is now highly regulated.
+20.1 The letting of Property is now highly regulated.
 The law makes particular demands regarding the safety, servicing and inspection of the gas appliances and electric installations within a Property, and with respect to the safety of furniture and soft furnishings provided.
 The following regulations apply but are not limited to:

-21.2 The Landlord confirms that they are aware of these obligations and that the Agent has provided sufficient information to assist with compliance.
+20.2 The Landlord confirms that they are aware of these obligations and that the Agent has provided sufficient information to assist with compliance.
 It is agreed that the Landlord shall ensure that the Property is made available for letting in a safe condition and in compliance with the above regulations.
 The Landlord agrees to repay the Agent’s reasonable costs incurred including any reasonable expenses or penalties that may be suffered as a result of non-compliance of the Property to fire and safety appliance standards.

-21.3 Where the Landlord has duties in regard to the prevention of legionella and the inspection of domestic-type water systems, it is agreed that the Landlord shall be responsible for the maintenance of the water system and any associated safety checks under these duties.
+20.3 Where the Landlord has duties in regard to the prevention of legionella and the inspection of domestic-type water systems, it is agreed that the Landlord shall be responsible for the maintenance of the water system and any associated safety checks under these duties.

 It is agreed that any instructions to the Agent from the Landlord regarding termination, proceedings, major repairs, payment, or other significant details regarding the letting be confirmed to the Agent in writing.

-1. 23.
-VALUE ADDED TAX
+22. VALUE ADDED TAX

 All fees stated are inclusive of VAT.

-24.1 The Landlord shall be responsible and ensure:-
+23.1 The Landlord shall be responsible and ensure:-

-24.4 The Agent can provide information on insurance provided by their broker/provider.
+23.4 The Agent can provide information on insurance provided by their broker/provider.
 The Agent may receive a referral fee or commission from the insurance broker/provider if the Landlord takes out a policy with them.

-1. 25.
-HOUSING BENEFIT & UNIVERSAL CREDIT
+24. HOUSING BENEFIT & UNIVERSAL CREDIT

 The Landlord undertakes to re-imburse the Agent for any claims arising from overpayment which may be made by the local authority in respect of housing benefit, or other benefit scheme, paid to or on behalf of the Tenant(s) as rent.
 This undertaking shall remain in force during the currency of the tenancy and up six years thereafter, whether or not the Agent continues to be engaged to let or manage the Property under this Agreement.